SolaceDev/solace-dev-codelabs/markdown/exploring-solace-native-apis/exploring-solace-native-apis.md

 The "-md" stands for "message dump."

-Positive
+> aside positive
-: I'd encourage you to always attach an sdkperf subsriber with message dump turned on whenever you're debugging an application if you can't get enough information from Try-Me!
+> I'd encourage you to always attach an sdkperf subsriber with message dump turned on whenever you're debugging an application if you can't get enough information from Try-Me!

 Then we'll just fire up TopicPubisher and see what comes out: